Nasrin Sotoudeh: Work and activity

-Sotoudeh started her career at the Iranian Ministry of Housing legal office and after two years joined the legal section of the state-owned Bank Tejarat.
-During her tenure at the bank she was "heavily involved with preparing the legal case and the legal arguments for many of the cases that Iran presented at The Hague" in its dispute with the United States during "the Algeria court summons there".
+Sotoudeh started her career at the Iranian Ministry of Housing legal office and, after two years, joined the legal section of the state-owned Bank Tejarat.
+During her tenure at the bank, she was "heavily involved with preparing the legal case and the legal arguments for many of the cases that Iran presented at The Hague" in its dispute with the United States during "the Algeria court summons there".

 Sotoudeh's "first work in the field of women's rights" was a diverse collection of interviews, reports, and articles for the journal Daricheh.
-The editor-in-chief of the publication rejected the collection which "made Sotoudeh even more determined in her work for women's rights".
+The editor-in-chief of the publication rejected the collection, which "made Sotoudeh even more determined in her work for women's rights".

-In 1995 at the age of 32 she took the Bar (Kanoon Vokala) exam and earned her lawyers credentials, and became one of the most active members of the law society.
+In 1995 at the age of 32, she took the Bar (Kanoon Vokala) exam, earned her lawyers credentials, and became one of the most active members of the law society.
 Sotoudeh's work has included defending abused children and mothers and working to protect abused children from returning to their abusive fathers.
-She believes that many abusers are ill or past victims of mistreatment themselves, and in need of professional care and medication.
-She hopes that the courts will make better use of child specialists and psychologists in verifying abuse cases to better protect innocent children.
+She believes many abusers are ill or past victims of mistreatment and need professional care and medication.
+She hopes that the courts will better use child specialists and psychologists in verifying abuse cases to protect innocent children better.

-Prior to her arrest, Sotoudeh represented activists and journalists such as Kourosh Zaim, Isa Saharkhiz, Heshmat Tabarzadi, Nahid Keshavarz, Parvin Ardalan, Omid Memarian, and Roya Tolouie, as well as child abuse and criminal cases.
+Before her arrest, Sotoudeh represented activists and journalists such as Kourosh Zaim, Isa Saharkhiz, Heshmat Tabarzadi, Nahid Keshavarz, Parvin Ardalan, Omid Memarian, and Roya Tolouie, as well as child abuse and criminal cases.
 She worked closely with Nobel Peace Prize laureate Shirin Ebadi and her Defenders of Human Rights Center.
 Following Sotoudeh's arrest, Ebadi called for her release and expressed concern regarding her health.
 In the statement, Ebadi said, "Ms. Sotoudeh is one of the last remaining courageous human rights lawyers who has accepted all risks for defending the victims of human rights violations in Iran".
 Former Czech President Václav Havel and Zahra Rahnavard, the wife of opposition leader Mir-Hossein Mousavi, also called for Sotoudeh's release.